houndci/hound/doc/SECURITY.md

 `CompleteFileReview` saves each violation, the line number, and patch position, in the `violations` table of our Postgres database.
-We do not save any of your code in Postgres.
+We store single lines of your code in Postgres, which is encrypted and encoded similar to tokens using `ActiveSupport::MessageEncryptor`.
-We do store the contents of the files to review temporarily in Sidekiq, and it gets cleared out as soon as the job is processed.
+We also store the contents of the files to review temporarily in Sidekiq, but that is removed as soon as the job is processed.

 To browse the portions of the codebase related to receiving and processing pull request notifications,